Art Therapy (MA)

-The training can be completed over either a full-time period of two years or ACCS (part-time mode) of three years.
+The training can be completed over either a full-time period of two years (4 semesters) or part-time over three years (6 semesters).

-Attendance of four days per week on the full-time course (two college days and two clinical placement days) and two days per week on the part-time/ACCS course (one college day and one clinical placement day).
+Attendance is four days per week on the full-time course (two college days and two clinical placement days) and two days per week on the part-time course (one college day and one clinical placement day).

-This is a 90 credit modular course which on completion of the training allows individuals to then register with the professional body Irish Association of Creative Arts Therapists (IACAT).
+On completion of this 90 credit modular course, individuals can register with the professional body, Irish Association of Creative Arts Therapists (IACAT).

-The programme aims to equip Art Therapy practitioners with a range of therapeutic skills and interventions to work with both individual and group clients in a range of health and community settings and follows three strands of learning:
+The programme aims to equip Art Therapy practitioners with a range of therapeutic skills and interventions to work with both individual and group clients in a range of health and community settings.
+It follows three strands of learning:

 - Experiential Art Therapy Training - 20 Credits